QnnOkabayashi/qnnokabayashi.github.io/_posts/2022-9-5-Diplomat @ Google.md

 converted at the boundary.

-In JavaScript, for example, "bag 'o stuff" structs are converted into classes with public fields and methods associated to the Diplomat-exposed methods.
+In JavaScript, for example, "bag 'o stuff" structs are converted into classes with public fields and methods associated to the Diplomat-exposed methods, but it's worth noting that it will accept any `Object` with the right fields in method arguments.

 # My Intern Project: Lifetimes in Diplomat

-Rust's type system allows for expressing mutability, ownership and lifetimes, concepts that most other languages simply do not have.
+Among other things, Rust's type system allows for expressing mutability, ownership, and lifetimes, concepts that most other languages simply do not have.
 My work this summer was to extend Diplomat's abstract model to figure out how we can take advantage of Rust's precise control over these factors across the FFI boundary, particularly with returning references to borrowed data.

-One of the problems that Rust's lifetime system solves is dangling pointers, and it does this statically by preventing references from outliving their owners.
+One of the problems that Rust's lifetime system solves is dangling pointers[^2], and it does this statically by preventing references from outliving their owners.
-But rustc can only do static analysis on pure Rust code, and this is the main problem with returning pointers across FFI[^2].
+But rustc can only do static analysis on pure Rust code, and this is the main problem with returning pointers across FFI: it's not just pure Rust code.

-[^2]: XOR aliasing is also solved by lifetimes, which is [being worked on](https://github.com/rust-diplomat/diplomat/issues/225).
+[^2]: XOR aliasing is also solved with Rust's lifetime system, and this is [being worked on](https://github.com/rust-diplomat/diplomat/issues/225).

 The solution, instead, is to make Diplomat enforce whatever technique the other language uses to prevent dangling references.
-In garbage collected languages like JavaScript, this involves attaching an edge to the owner to stop it from being GCd early.
+In garbage collected languages like JavaScript, this involves holding a reference to the owner to stop it from being cleaned up early.
 In manually memory-managed languages like C++, this involves generating documentation notifying the programmer of what lifetime relationships must be upheld.

 Let's walk through a simple example:
 ```rust